How do you produce iXBRL accounts?

 Why did you choose the Wolters Kluwer iXBRL software?

-Because we were already using the CCH Accounts Production software the Wolters Kluwer iXBRL solutions were always the
+Because we were already using the CCH Accounts Production software the Wolters Kluwer iXBRL solutions were always the front runner.
+Even so, we did look at a few other systems to satisfy ourselves that we were making the right decision.

 Happy with that decision?